groshi-project/groshi/README.md

 | [grosh](https://github.com/groshi-project/grosh) | GNU/Linux, Windows, MacOS (CLI) |

 ## Running instructions
-Basically you have two ways to run **groshi**: locally and inside docker containers.
+To run **groshi**, you have two options: locally or inside Docker containers.
 Both of them are described in these instructions.

 First you will have set up some secrets and environmental variables in order to run the service.